Introduction To ESG Metrics and Analysis

 2. Carbon Footprint Reduction

-The carbon footprint of a company is among the top ESG metrics that investors and stakeholders look into when analyzing a firm.
+The carbon footprint of a company is among the top metrics that investors and stakeholders look into when analyzing a firm.
 In fact, it is considered a standard metric when analyzing the environmental impact of a business.

 When a company puts more effort into reducing carbon emissions, it helps to slow climate change, contributing to a more sustainable planet.